MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 - http://download.geofabrik.de/europe/netherlands/noord-holland-latest-free.shp.zip
 - https://maps.amsterdam.nl/open_geodata/geojson.php?KAARTLAAG=GEBIED_STADSDELEN&THEMA=gebiedsindeling

+You also have to unzip the `noord-holland-latest-free.shp.zip`.

 ## Loading and preprocessing the data

-Load the POI data:
+Load the POI data.
+For the plotting package `tilemapbase` our data needs to be in the coordinate reference system (CRS) `EPSG:3857`, therefore we have to convert our location data accordingly.
 {% highlight python %}
 points = gpd.read_file("./data/gis_osm_pois_free_1.shp")
 points = points.to_crs({"init": "EPSG:3857"})
 {% endhighlight %}

-filter the data for restaurants (or any other POI category)
+Filter the data for restaurants (or any other POI category):

 {% highlight python %}
 points = points[points["fclass"] == "restaurant"]
 {% endhighlight %}